colah/NN-Topology-Post/index.md

 **Claim**: It is impossible for a neural network to classify this dataset without having a layer that has 3 or more hidden units, regardless of depth.

-As mentioned previously, classification with a sigmoid unit or a softmax layer would be equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$.
+As mentioned previously, classification with a sigmoid unit or a softmax layer is equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$ in the final represenation.
+With only two hidden units, a network is topologically incapable of separating the data in this way, and doomed to failure on this dataset.

-Unfortunately, with only two hidden units, a network is topologically doomed to failure on this dataset.
-We can watch it struggle and try to learn a way to do this:
+In the following visualization, we observe a hidden representation while a network trains, along with the classification line.
+As we watch, it struggles and flounders trying to learn a way to do this.

 <div class="centerimgcontainer">
 <img src="img/topology_2D-2D_train.gif" alt="" style="">